idaholab/moose/modules/fsi/doc/content/modules/fsi/index.md

 The +Fluid-Structure Interaction Module+ can be used in a variety of simulations where the fluid and structural components are inter-dependent on each other.
 That is, the fluid behavior is affected by the structural behavior and vice-versa.
-The following figures show results from a few different simulations.

-!row!

-!media fsi/gravity_waves.png
-       style=width:40%;float:left;padding-top:2.5%;
-       caption=Gravity waves over a bed of fluid subjected to an initial disturbance.
-This was simulated using the [free surface boundary condition](/FluidFreeSurfaceBC.md).

-!media fsi/tank.png
-      style=width:35%;height:10%;float:right;padding-top:2.5%;
-      caption=Steel tank with liquid nuclear fuel subjected to an external dynamic load.
-This was simulated using the [fluid-structure interface](/FluidStructureInterface.md).

-!row-end!

 ## Developing New Fluid-Structure Interaction Code